 If you want to consume more intentionally, ask yourself whether you would get rid of an item if you hadn’t already paid for it.

-By applying zero-based consumption criteria, you learn how to establish proper rules when it comes to buying new stuff.
+By applying zero-based consumption criteria, you learn how to establish buying rules.

 5. Set clear boundaries in your life

 Essentialism goes hand in hand with well-defined boundaries.

 An essentialist is not an egoist or an individualist, but his or her boundaries are clear.